How player data analytics help reduce churn

 Executives dealing with increasing customer retention and churn avoidance must view each team's effort as well as the total brand strategy and goals in order to maintain growth and profits.
 They too rely on machine learning analytics and usually take a bird's eye view in order to improve overall performance.

 Once the churn rate is realized, the actionable insights from the data tracked apply to each team's effort separately but also contribute to the entire organizational churn rate handling and resolving.
-Customer churn is then met with specific actions, relying on customer feedback data analysis and intended for long-term better customer journey and improved customer retention.
+Player churn is then met with specific actions, relying on player feedback data analysis and intended for long-term better user journey and improved retention.

-Affogata tracks and monitors feedback data from customers, as found all over the open web, as well as internal sources.
-The real-time data collected is then used to analyze a variety of topics and data segments that assists companies to make actionable insights with regard to their brand, product, or service.
+Affogata tracks and monitors feedback data from players, as found all over the open web, as well as internal sources.
+The real-time data collected is then used to analyze a variety of topics and data segments that assists game studios to make actionable insights with regard to their brand and games.

 The "why" completes the "what"